Written by Ari Parker — Updated: Friday, August 19, 2022

 As the inflation rate soars, congress considers the Inflation Reduction Act of 2022.
 Because the legislation could significantly affect prescription drug prices in America, with a potentially life-saving impact on insulin costs, Chapter’s data team wanted to understand the difference in insulin prices and access for Medicare beneficiaries across the US.

 It’s been previously demonstrated that the average annual out-of-pocket spending on insulin can vary greatly by state.
-Previous data don’t account for the prices of prescription drug plans, the availability of plans, and one’s cost of living—all of which impact the actual cost of insulin to consumers.
+Previous data does not account for the prices of prescription drug plans, the availability of plans, and one’s cost of living—all of which impact the actual cost of insulin to consumers.

 Access to plans varies widely, not only from state to state but also from zip code to zip code.
 As a result, assuming insulin is covered on a beneficiary’s Part D (PD) or Medicare Advantage (MA+PD) plan, the average cost may be anywhere from $1,113 to $1,891 for the cost of insulin, simply based on your geographic location, pharmacy selection, and the plans available.

-We found that the cost of insulin makes up the highest percentage of the local median income in Pennsylvania, where the average cost of insulin for beneficiaries on a plan that covers the drug equates to 4.5% of the median income.
-The dollar amount is $1,769 annually, which is just over half the cost of food per capita.
+We found that the cost of insulin makes up the highest percentage of the local median income in Pennsylvania, where the average cost of insulin for beneficiaries on a plan that covers the drug equates to at least 4.5% of the median income.
+The dollar amount is $1,769 in the analyzed time frame, which is just over half the cost of food per capita.